English

 Configure how a connection is triggered:

-puppyone conn trigger conn_abc123 manual
+puppyone access trigger conn_abc123 manual

-puppyone conn trigger conn_abc123 scheduled
+puppyone access trigger conn_abc123 scheduled

 Run once